NowSquare/Agent-AI/CURSOR-README.md

    - Unified response compilation with proper formatting

 7. **Email Dispatch** (`SendActionResponse` job)
-   - Generates response email via Postmark
+   - Sends an email only when there is real response content (no placeholders)
    - Includes thread ID in reply-to header for continuity
-   - Updates action status to `'completed'`
+   - If confidence < thresholds, separate Clarification/Options emails may be sent instead
    - Comprehensive logging and error handling

 ### Agent System Architecture